FREE SHIPPING FROM 150€📦🇩🇪

 You have the right to request that we restrict the processing of your personal data if

-• You dispute the accuracy of the data and we therefore check the accuracy,
+- If you dispute the accuracy of the data and we therefore verify its accuracy,

-• the processing is unlawful and you oppose the erasure and request the restriction of use instead,
+- the processing is unlawful and you object to the deletion and instead request the restriction of use,

-• we no longer need the data, but you require it to assert, exercise or defend legal claims,
+- we no longer need the data, but you require it for the establishment, exercise or defense of legal claims,

-• You have objected to the processing of your data and it has not yet been determined whether our legitimate reasons outweigh your reasons.
+- You have objected to the processing of your data, and it is not yet clear whether our legitimate grounds override your grounds.

 Right to data portability

-You have the right to receive the personal data concerning you that you have made available to us in a structured, common and machine-readable format and you have the right to transmit this data to another controller without hindrance from us, provided that the processing is based on consent or a contract and the processing is carried out by us using automated procedures.
+You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format, and you have the right to transmit this data to another controller without hindrance from us, provided that the processing is based on consent or a contract and the processing is carried out by automated means.

 Right to object

-The data subject has the right to object at any time, for reasons related to his or her particular situation, to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6(1) of the GDPR, including profiling based on those provisions.
+The data subject has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6(1) of the GDPR, including profiling based on those provisions.

 Right of withdrawal

-If the processing of your personal data is based on consent, you have the right to revoke this consent at any time.
+Insofar as the processing of your personal data is based on consent, you have the right to withdraw this consent at any time.

-If there is no statutory retention requirement, the data will be deleted or destroyed if it is no longer required to achieve the purpose of the data processing.
-Different periods apply to the retention of personal data; for example, data with tax relevance is usually kept for 10 years, other data according to commercial law regulations is usually kept for 6 years.
-Finally, the storage period can also be based on the statutory limitation periods, which, for example, according to Sections 195 ff. of the German Civil Code (BGB) are usually three years, but in certain cases can be up to thirty years.
+Unless a statutory retention period applies, data will be deleted or destroyed when it is no longer required for the purpose of data processing.
+Different retention periods apply to personal data; for example, data relevant for tax purposes is generally retained for 10 years, while other data is generally retained for 6 years in accordance with commercial law regulations.
+Finally, the storage period may also be governed by statutory limitation periods, which, for example, according to Sections 195 et seq. of the German Civil Code (BGB), are generally three years, but in certain cases can be up to thirty years.

-According to Art.
-77 GDPR, every data subject has the right to lodge a complaint with a supervisory authority if they believe that the processing of personal data concerning them violates the GDPR.
-The competent supervisory authority for data protection issues is the state data protection officer of the federal state in which our company is based:
+Under Article 77 of the GDPR, every data subject has the right to lodge a complaint with a supervisory authority if they believe that the processing of their personal data infringes the GDPR.
+The competent supervisory authority for data protection matters is the State Data Protection Commissioner of the federal state in which our company is based.

 XII.
 DISCLAIMER